 Made for $700,000 The Ghost and Mr. Chicken was an enormous success in the hinterlands, giving rise to a snobbish notion that it was just a corny, cheap-jack effort, whipped up fast to tickle the hicks.
 It isn’t.
-Aside from its star’s peerless, bug-eyed takes and curiously endearing persona, what make this unpretentious trifle of a movie so pleasurable are its relative intelligence and its canny observation of character.
-They’ve been making inexpensive showcase comedies for rising comedians for aeons now, and most of them are dumb to the point of inanity (today they’re both stupid and gross.)
+Aside from its star’s peerless, bug-eyed takes and curiously endearing persona, what make this unpretentious trifle of a movie so pleasurable are: its relative intelligence, and its canny observation of character.
+They’ve been making inexpensive showcase comedies for rising comedians for aeons now, and most of them are dumb to the point of inanity.
+(Today they’re both stupid and gross.)
 One crucial difference: the screenwriters and the director of this movie have a fondness for even the smallest of characters.
-Every role, however small, is written and performed as completely individual.
-The voices are unique, just right for the performers and for the town itself.
+Every role, however contained, is written and performed as completely individual.
+The voices (and the faces) are unique, just right for the performers and for the town itself.